jribeiro/babel-plugin-jsx-property-alias/README.md

 [![Dependencies](https://img.shields.io/david/jribeiro/babel-plugin-jsx-property-alias.svg?style=flat-square)](https://david-dm.org/jribeiro/babel-plugin-jsx-property-alias)
 [![DevDependencies](https://img.shields.io/david/dev/jribeiro/babel-plugin-jsx-property-alias.svg?style=flat-square)](https://david-dm.org/jribeiro/babel-plugin-jsx-property-alias#info=devDependencies&view=list)

+> The babel options for this plugin have changed for version 2.
+If you're using version 1 of this plugin, please see the [instructions for v1](https://github.com/jribeiro/babel-plugin-jsx-property-alias/tree/v1.0.3) or upgrade following the instructions bellow.

 ## Why

 This plugin was created as a workaround for the issue with `appium` not finding `testID` properties in React Native ecosystem: [testID information not visible on UIAutomator in Appium](https://github.com/facebook/react-native/issues/7135) and [[e2e-testing][Appium] Adding support for android:id](https://github.com/facebook/react-native/pull/9942).